kingcons/cl-6502/src/opcodes.md

-`make-getter` is there only because, unlike **all** the other instructions, shifts and rotations (i.e. ASL, LSR, ROL, and ROR), use "raw" addressing in their accumulator mode but "normal" addressing everywhere else.
-Consequently, those instructions are the only place it is used.
+`make-getter` is there only because, unlike **all** the other instructions, shifts and rotations (i.e. ASL, LSR, ROL, and ROR), use "raw" addressing in their accumulator mode but "normal" addressing everywhere else. `make-getter` takes the instruction mnemonic and addressing mode and factors out the special casing.
 Aren't you glad I already hunted those bugs down?

 ## Source Code